 All other costs awarded by the Court, including any balance above the deposit payable by the petitioner, shall be recoverable as if the order of the Court were a judgment of the Supreme Court, and such order, certified by the Court, may be entered as a judgment of the Supreme Court, and enforced accordingly.

-172. Effect of decision
+172. Court’s decision, effect of

 (1) Effect shall be given to any decision of the Court as follows: